jamie-neuroscience/Multitaper-Sleep-and-Propofol-LoC/README.md

 **propofolfiles.py** - the script for baseline-normalising the propofol data and computing the group-level spectrograms

+**sleepanalysis.py** - this is a copy of the code from the original paper which calculated the multitaper spectra data under propofol (sourced from https://github.com/johnabel/GABAergic_unconsciousness, doi.org/10.1371/journal.pone.0246165).
+It contains various functions such as the butterworth bandpass filter and multitaper spectra.

 **sleeppipeline.py** - the script for processing the sleep data (bandpass filter, epoching, linear detrend, multitaper spectra), baseline-normalisation, and computing the group-level spectrograms

 **metricanalysis.py** - the script for the computation of all metrics used (total and mean power, spectral slope, peak frequency, spectral parameters